rafalwoycicki/TCGA_Pipeline/README.md

 In requested step of comparison between sgRNA fasta names and genes to which these sgRNAs were mapped, I did not make any filtering, for the expression matrix I have taken all the genes to which sgRNA mapped.
 This could reveal possible off target effects.
 See file "compared_genes.txt".

-Results from running the nexflow pipeline will be in the "results" directory.
+Results from running the nexflow pipeline will be saved to the "results" directory.

 ## Prerequisites